 People are calling it a sequel but as a fan of the original who has seen it more times than I can count, it is pretty much a remake following the narrative structure of the 1975 film almost perfectly.
 Notice I said “almost.”

 While the first one was wild and over-the-top this one takes over-the-top! to a new level by pouring steroids down its throat, cranking it to eleven and then ripping the knob off!

 Manu Bennett (Arrow) plays Frankenstein, champion of the Death Race; a man who’s job is to race, kill pedestrians to entertain the masses (and score points) and has a soft spot for kittens.
 The scores for killing pedestrians is the same as in the original film: 10 points for Adults, 20 points for children and 50 points for senior citizens.
 Why kill innocent citizens?
 Because cancer has been cured and people are living too long.
 Furthermore, unemployment is at 99.93% and the people need something to do.

-It is obvious director, G.J.
-Echternkamp, is fan of the original because he has managed to correct the narrative mistakes I felt were in Death Race 2000 when it became obvious Corman was limited on the budget, running out of ideas or both.
-With the huge gap of time between the two films–forty-two years!–the creators had a lot to work with as far as subject matter involving politics and social issues within our society; pulling no punches.
+It is obvious, director G.J.
+Echternkamp is a fan of the original because he has managed to correct the narrative mistakes I felt were in Death Race 2000 when it became obvious Corman was limited on the budget, running out of ideas or both.
+With the huge gap of time between the two films–forty-two years!–the creators had a lot to work with as far as the subject matter involving politics and social issues within our society; pulling no punches.